anoop-v-mathew/03-Getting-Data-Course-Project/Codebook.md

 * Subject_ID - Identifier of the person who performed the experiment
 * Activity - Name of activity performed by subject (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, or LAYING)
-* Averages of Mean and Standard Deviation measurements as follows
+* Averages of Mean and Standard Deviation measurements as follows (Note that measurements are normalized and bounded within [-1,1])
   * tBodyAcc-mean()-X
   * tBodyAcc-mean()-Y
   * tBodyAcc-mean()-Z